 CloudKitchens Opens Soon – North Oakland Neighbors Brace for Impact

-CloudKitchens’ multimillion-dollar makeover of 5333 Adeline St. is nearly complete and even has a new name: Longfellow Food Hall.
+CloudKitchens’ multimillion-dollar makeover of 5333 Adeline St. is complete and even has a new name: Longfellow Food Hall.
 Yet the business still refuses to inform the community of the exact opening date, hours of operation, or how it plans to address the onslaught of parking, traffic, noise, pollution, garbage, and pest impacts.

 Thank the City of Oakland for CK’s tone-deaf behavior.
 Last year, the City rubberstamped zoning approval for CK, a multinational backed by billionaire and former Uber CEO Travis Kalanick.
 The $58 permit green-lit CK to provide 36 food sellers with facilities to prepare menu items for takeout by walkup customers and delivery services like Uber Eats and GrubHub.

 More permit perks: The permit required no public engagement or restrictions on business activities, despite CK being surrounded by homes and having no off-street parking for the 100+ workers and 1,000+ delivery drivers each day.
 This gives CK carte blanche to maximize operations, regardless of their local impacts, by leasing to as many food chains as possible.
 Panera Bread Company and Amici’s East Coast Pizzeria have already signed on and we expect more to follow.

 550+ residents have signed in-person and online petitions opposing City’s zoning decisions.
 Please sign if you haven’t done so yet!

 Residents learned about CK only when construction workers began remodeling the warehouse in April 2021.
 By then it was too late to stop a development that City Zoning staff rubberstamped in September 2020.
 Zoning stands by its actions despite the long-term negative impacts that would have been avoided had the community been notified at the right time.